ClemensAtElektor/MAX78000/README.md

 - Keyword spotting demo (KWS20): pin 2.3 toggles with 'On' and 'Off', pin 2.4 is high when confident.

 Both demos output more verbose information on UART2 so it can be parsed by something else.

+- Keyword spotting demo (KWS20), extended version as presented in [video](https://youtu.be/R-6A7q_bc6g): pin 2.3 toggles with 'On' and 'Off', pin 2.4 is high when confident (>95%), low if not.
+Port P1.6 pulses at 10 Hz for keywords 'One' (1 pulse) to 'Nine' and 'Zero' (ten pulses).
+'Up' and 'Down' control the idle level of this pin (this simulates a rotary dial phone).
+UART2 (115200n81) transmits all detected keywords with confidence value in JSON format {"keyword":confidence}